MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-sso-with-kcd.md

 Microsoft Entra ID joined devices rely on AD domain and user information synchronized by Microsoft Entra ID Connect.
 The Windows domain controller locator finds the domain controllers because of the synchronization.
 The user’s User Principal Name (UPN) and password are used to request a Kerberos Ticket Granting Ticket (TGT).
 For more information about this flow, see [How SSO to on-premises resources works on Microsoft Entra joined devices](../identity/devices/device-sso-to-on-premises-resources.md).

-## Microsoft Entra ID joined and Microsoft Entra ID hybrid joined devices – Windows Hello for Business SSO
+## Microsoft Entra ID joined and Microsoft Entra ID hybrid joined devices – Windows Hello for Business single sign-on
 Extra configuration for Windows Hello for Business is required.

 Deployment of Hybrid Cloud Kerberos Trust with Microsoft Entra ID is recommended.
 Devices using cloud Kerberos trust get a TGT ticket that is used for single sign-on.
 To learn more about cloud Kerberos trust, see [Enable passwordless security key sign-in to on-premises resources by using Microsoft Entra ID](../identity/authentication/howto-authentication-passwordless-security-key-on-premises.md#use-sso-to-sign-in-to-on-premises-resources-by-using-fido2-keys).